lLethall/Youtube-Downloader/README.md

 # Youtube-Downloader
-App to download videos from youtube
+App to simple download videos from youtube